Agreement on the Administration of Agency Grants and Awards by Research Institutions

 - In exceptional cases only, declare the Institution ineligible to apply for funding.

-- In the case of a demand for repayment, the Agency shall also be entitled to interest on the amount demanded from the date of demand at the interest rate set out in the Interest and Administrative Charges Regulations, as amended from time to time.
+- Any amount owed to the Agency under this Agreement constitutes a debt due to the Crown, which the Institution agrees to repay upon 30 days written notice.
+In the case of a demand for repayment, the Agency is entitled to interest on the amount demanded that accrues 30 days from the date of demand at the interest rate set out in the Interest and Administrative Charges Regulations, as amended.

 Nothing contained in this Agreement shall be construed so as to create an agency relationship between the Parties or to place the Parties in a relationship of partners or joint venturers, and no Party shall have any right to obligate or bind another Party in any manner.